Ormuma-Appointment/OrmumaAppointments/README.md

 This application was built as the third project of the Wild Code School 20 week Full-Stack Developer program in collaboration with a client.
 It is an appointment booking application targeting hair dresser salons.

-Currently we are working on refactoring some of the code and on deploying the app.

 ## Visit the live project page
 * go to https://ormuma-appointments-web.vercel.app/